eye-division/lucytennyson-yoga/_drafts/how-can-yoga-help-with-back-pain.md

   - Blog
 ---

-Version:1.0 StartHTML:0000000105 EndHTML:0000004599 StartFragment:0000002325 EndFragment:0000004563

-A quick straw poll showed that around two thirds of&nbsp; you suffer from back pain at some time.
+A quick straw poll in this week's classes showed that around two thirds of&nbsp; you suffer from back pain at some time.

 Me too.
 I've been seeing the same chiropractor since 2001, and today she put me right yet again – it's my tight ligaments that are often to blame.